Oracle ORDER BY Clause

 Oracle ORDER BY - NULLS Last

-The ORDER BY clause allows you to apply a function e.g., string function and math function on a column and sort the data by the result of the function.
+The ORDER BY clause allows you to apply a function e.g., string functions or math functions, to a column and sort the data by the result of the function.

 For example, the following statement uses the UPPER() function in the ORDER BY clause to sort the customer names case-insensitively: